The Sailing Stone X

 Adrian turned back over on her side…thinking.
 “We will have to be more careful.
 There is always a faction of our kind that hates those that jump ship.
 We will have to be ultra careful because our bodies are vulnerable to suffering.
 You will find out soon enough.
 But we’ll be fine, Beckett.
 Absolutely fine.
 Trust me.”

 Beckett had poured the Pepsi, but he stood there – in the kitchen, staring at the stone at the end of the rope chain.
-He had been through light years of experience with it; and now, the power and energy were draining from it.
+He had been through light years of experience with it; and now, the power and energy was draining from it.
 His companion and life saver was expiring.
 As a new love emerged, one was dying, and this made him sad.
 Sad and remorseful.

 Then there was Chauncey Lardner.
 Chauncey Lardner running in the airport.
 Why?
 Why did he run away and disappear?
 Where did that Chauncey run off to?